BerryGod1/Controller-Adapter/README.md

 # Controller-Adapter

-Convert controller input into keyboard input
+Convert controller input into keyboard input (Mainly for games but can be used for other projects too)